Mubioh/Third-Person-Nametags/README.md

 # Third-Person-Nametags

-Shows a player their own nametag in F5.
+Third Person Nametags is a simple Fabric mod that makes your own nametag visible when playing in third-person view (F5).